botpress/botpress/docs/middlewares.md

 }
 ```

-The return value of the middleware function can be anything or nothing, it isn't used.
+The return value of the middleware function isn't used by Botpress.

 ## Registering middlewares